NellMartin/Linux-Server-Configuration/README.md

 1. Install mod_wsgi:

-'grader@ip-10-20-2-57:~$ sudo apt-get install libapache2-mod-wsgi'
+`grader@ip-10-20-2-57:~$ sudo apt-get install libapache2-mod-wsgi`

-2. Configure Apache to handle requests using the WSGI module
+2. Configure Apache to handle requests using the WSGI module.

-'grader@ip-10-20-2-57:~$ sudo nano cat/etc/apache2/sites-enabled/000-default.conf'
+`grader@ip-10-20-2-57:~$ sudo nano cat/etc/apache2/sites-enabled/000-default.conf`

-3. Add the following line: 'WSGIScriptAlias / /var/www/html/myapp.wsgi' at the end of the <VirtualHost *:80> block, right before the closing </VirtualHost>.
+3. Add the following line: `WSGIScriptAlias / /var/www/html/myapp.wsgi` at the end of the <VirtualHost *:80> block, right before the closing </VirtualHost>.
 Now save and quit the nano editor.

-4. Restart Apache:' sudo apache2ctl restart'
+4. Restart Apache:` sudo apache2ctl restart`

 5. Create the myapp.wsgi file that was added to the deafult-conf file: (You can skip this step if you want.
 We just want to test that apache has been rightly configured to read python files.)

-'grader@ip-10-20-2-57:~$ sudo nano /var/www/html/myapp.wsgi'
+`grader@ip-10-20-2-57:~$ sudo nano /var/www/html/myapp.wsgi`

 6. You can test the app by adding the following script in the opened nano editor to be sure that apache has been rightly configured to recognize python applications: